 * The % Daily Value (DV) tells you how much a nutrient in a serving of food contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.

-Low Sodium Vegetable Broth (filtered Water, Organic Carrots, Organic Tomatoes, Organic Celery, Organic Onions, Organic Garlic, Organic Leeks, Sea Salt, Organic Bay Leaves, Organic Parsley, Organic Thyme), Butternut Squash, Potatoes, Leeks, Apples, Celery, Maple Syrup, Orange Juice, Olive Oil, Salt, Curry Powder (spices, Turmeric, Garlic, Silicon Dioxide), Ground Cinnamon, Bay Leaf.
+Low Sodium Vegetable Broth (water, Organic Carrots, Organic Celery, Organic Onions, Organic Leeks, Organic Tomato Puree (organic Tomatoes, Sea Salt, Citric Acid), Organic Mushrooms, Organic Garlic, Organic Spices, Organic Sea Salt), Butternut Squash, Potatoes, Leeks, Celery, Apples, Cream, Maple Syrup, Orange Juice, Olive Oil, Salt, Curry Powder (spices, Turmeric, Garlic, Silicon Dioxide), Ground Cinnamon, Bay Leaf.